nsencowi/fm-gh-bedrock-generator_rotating_text/README.md

 3) Location ID text-tag placed at the terrain point level

 Filters are applied to allow only the following data:
-1. Total soundings must have status code: *Conducted* or *Approved* (this is set in Field Manager directly)
+1. Total soundings must have status code: *Conducted* or *Approved*
 2. Total soundings must have stop code *93* or *94*

 ![Script layout](./figures/fig_1.PNG)